drawpile/Drawpile/doc/server-api.md

 ## Banlist

-`GET /api/banlist/`
+`GET /api/banlist/?v=2`

-Returns a list of serverwide IP bans:
+Returns a list of serverwide IP bans (without the `?v=2` query parameter you just get the accounts array at top-level):

-    [
     {
+        "_locked": boolean (see Admin section locks)
+        "bans": [
+            {
                 "id": ban entry ID number,
                 "ip": "banned IP address",
                 "subnet": "subnet mask (0 means no mask, just the individual address is banned)", "expires": "ban expiration date",
                 "comment": "Freeform comment about the ban",
-            "added": "date when the ban was added"
+                "added": "date when the ban was added" }
+        ]
     }
-    ]

 To add a ban, make a `POST` request to `/api/banlist/`: